-The System's funded ratio on an Actuarial Value of Assets basis is projected to drop slightly next year, as the valuation investment rate of return assumption decreases from 7.30% to 7.00%, before beginning a slow but steady increase to 93% by 2050.
+The System's funded ratio on an Actuarial Value of Assets basis is projected to steadily increase to 100% by 2051.

 The bottom graph shows the contributions by fiscal year.
 The member contributions are in purple and the State contributions are in gold.